Sahara Plus

 Departure time: late morning

-Use of the camels and the services of their expert handlers for the first day of the trek
+Use of the camels and the services of their expert handlers for all three days of the trek

-Air conditioned 4x4 vehicle and driver for the return to M'hamid on your last day
+Air conditioned 4x4 vehicle and driver for the return journey to M'hamid

 Cosy tent, mattress and bedding for a great night's sleep under the stars